aisingapore/PeekingDuck/docs/node_glossary.md

 # Node Glossary

 This is a glossary of all the nodes currently available in PeekingDuck.
-To learn more the parameters and the nodes, click on the link to read the docs.
+To learn more about the parameters and the nodes, click on the link to read the docs.